Application Cycles: Fall 2019 and Spring 2020 (current cycle's deadline listed above; applications due by 11:59 PM PST on application deadline)

 - Complete online application form

-- Research proposal: (uploaded by applicant online): Two page limit, including any graphics or charts.
-The research proposal must be written by the fellow and reviewed by the faculty sponsor.
-These two pages should include a brief statement of proposed investigation in the following sections: Background, Goals, Hypothesis, and Experimental methods).
-Formatting guidelines require at least 1-inch margins at the top, bottom, left and right; and 12 point or larger font.
-Include title of project on both pages and number pages.
-References may only be included if they are part of your two-page proposal.
+- Research proposal: Two page limit, including graphics/tables.
+Proposals are written by the fellow and reviewed by the faculty sponsor.
+Proposals must include a brief statement of proposed investigation including background, goals, hypothesis, and experimental methods.
+Use 1-inch margins and 12-point font.
+Include title of project on both numbered pages.
+Include references only if they are part of your two-page proposal.

 - Faculty Sponsor's Recommendation Form & Agreement (Note: this fellowship does not require a letter of recommendation.)

-- Offer Letter - only if not currently appointed as a postdoctoral scholar in the Stanford School of Medicine
+- Offer Letter: only if not currently appointed as a postdoctoral scholar in the School of Medicine

-The Dean’s Postdoctoral Fellowship Selection Committee consists of School of Medicine faculty of diverse interests and basic/translational focus.
-They assign priority scores to applications based on:
+The committee consists of SoM faculty of diverse interests and basic/translational focus.
+Priority scores are assigned based on:

 - Scientific merit of the proposal and its training relevance.
-The proposal must be written by the fellow and reviewed by the faculty sponsor.
-Priority is given to proposals of outstanding scientific merit that will provide a novel and complementary training environment for the trainee.
+Proposals are written by the fellow and reviewed by the faculty sponsor.
+Priority given to proposals of outstanding scientific merit that provide a novel and complementary training environment for the trainee.

 - Stage of Training.
-Priority is given to those trainees in the early phase of their postdoctoral training.
-The stage of funding is defined as the number of years as a postdoctoral fellow since your last doctoral degree.
-Clinical residency years are not considered relevant research years.
-If considerable time has elapsed since the doctoral degree, and that time was not spent engaged in research or clinical residency, the applicant is expected to describe in the application how the time was spent.
+Priority given to those trainees in the early phase of their postdoctoral training.
+The stage of funding is number of years as a postdoctoral fellow since last doctoral degree.
+Clinical residency years are not relevant research years.
+If considerable time has elapsed since doctoral degree, and that time was not spent engaged in research or clinical residency, the applicant is expected to describe in the application how the time was spent.

 - Program Participation Requirement.
-Faculty Sponsor must have fulfilled program participation requirements for her/his previous Dean's Fellowship recipient(s).
+Faculty Sponsor must have fulfilled participation requirements for their previous Dean's Fellowship recipient(s).

 - Attend and be prepared to present/discuss research at Dean's Fellowship lunch(es).